kenhanscombe/ukbtools/README.md

 install_github("kenhanscombe/ukbtools")

 ```
-__Note:__ This software is pre-alpha - tools are added as soon as the functionality is complete.
+__Note:__ This package is pre-alpha - tools are added as soon as the functionality is complete.

 <br>